andricmitrovic/Deep-dream-deep/README.md

-# DeepDream-WIP
+# DeepDream

-WIP Implementation of DeepDream in PyTorch.
+Implementation of DeepDream in PyTorch, WIP.

 <br>